5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

 Other relevant ACPI Tables are: `APIC`, `BGRT`, `DMAR`, `ECDT`, `FACP`.

 For more details about ACPI in general, please refer to the official [ACPI Specifications](https://uefi.org/specs/ACPI/6.4/index.html); for an introduction to the ASL language, please refer to chapter [ACPI Source Language Reference](https://uefi.org/specs/ACPI/6.4/19_ASL_Reference/ACPI_Source_Language_Reference.html?highlight=asl%20syntax).

+The following Sections will help you to get a deeper understanding about ACPI, ASL and Binary Renames so you can edit SSDT files.
+Click on a triangle to unfold its content.
 <details>
 <summary><strong>ACPI Renames and Hotpaches</strong></summary>